-EY Czech Republic reviewed the Global System of Quality Management baselines and performed the following:
+EY Cyprus reviewed the Global System of Quality Management baselines and performed the following:

-- Accepted or rejected Global baseline Quality Risks and Resources after appropriate analysis of our facts and circumstances.
-In the case of rejection of Global baseline Quality Risks and Resources, this is preliminary discussed with the Area. - Accepted or rejected the Global baseline Resources and Key Controls after appropriate analysis of our facts and circumstances.
-In the case of rejection of Global baseline Resources and Key Controls, this is preliminary discussed with the Area. - Together with the Area, identify the level of execution of Global baseline Key Control. - Customized accepted Global, Area and Region baseline Key Controls.
+- Accepted or rejected Global baseline Quality Risks and Resources after appropriate analysis of our facts and circumstances. - Accepted or rejected the Global baseline Resources and Key Controls after appropriate analysis of our facts and circumstances. - Together with the Area, identify the level of execution of Global baseline Key Control. - Customized accepted Global, Area and Region baseline Key Controls.

-The review of the Global System of Quality Management baselines considered the facts and circumstances of EY Czech Republic, including the nature and operating characteristics of EY Czech Republic, the types of engagements performed and systemic trends from monitoring activities within the SQM.
+The review of the Global System of Quality Management baselines considered the facts and circumstances of EY Cyprus, including, the nature and operating characteristics of EY Cyprus, the types of engagements performed and systemic trends from monitoring activities within the SQM.

-In addition to reviewing the Global System of Quality Management baselines, EY Czech Republic determined if additional quality objectives, quality risks or responses were necessary.
-Based on the review of these baselines we have not identified any additional quality objectives, quality risks and responses.
+In addition to reviewing the Global System of Quality Management baselines, EY Cyprus determined if additional quality objectives, quality risks or responses were necessary.
+Based on the review of these baselines, additional local responses to the existing quality objectives and quality risks were identified.